protojour/migrado/README.md

 }
 ```

 Please be careful when running schema migrations in reverse.
-As you can see, the `reverse()` function above would drop your collections if you were to reverse beyond this point.
+As you can see, the `reverse()` function above would drop your collections (and lose your data) if you were to reverse beyond this point.
 Currently, you will not be able to do so for an initial migration.

 License
 -------